 She nodded.
 “Yeah… just.. shocked, too.
 I didn’t think I had it in me.”

 He chuckled, undoing the cape and carefully pulling it away.
 Mounds of light brown locks tumbled to the floor, and again Denise shook her head in disbelief.
 Her hair swept forward as she looked down, but it was just so damn easy to flick it all back when she looked up again.
-She used to need both hands for that and it take a full on toss-back of her neck to swing her mane around… but now…
+She used to need both hands for that and it would take a full on toss-back of her neck to swing her mane around… but now…

 Not so much.